rajpatel9498/edge-ai-suites/metro-ai-suite/search-image-by-image/docs/user-guide/how-to-deploy-edge-orchestrator.md

 1. Select Deployments tab and click Setup a Deployment button.
 The Setup a Deployment page appears.

-1. In the Setup a Deployment page, select the **sibi-app** package for the deployment from list, and click Next.
+1. In the Setup a Deployment page, select the **ibvs-app** package for the deployment from list, and click Next.
 The Select a Profile step appears:

 1. In the Select a Profile step, select the deployment profile, and click Next.
 The Override Profile Values page appears.